Srikanth-AD/forlearningai/content/blog/introduction-data-science-python-course-week2-notes/index.md

 # dtype: object
 ```

-**Append** one series to another returns a new series and doesn't modify the existing series.
+**Appending** one series to another returns a new series and doesn't modify the existing series.

 ```python
 good_grades = pd.Series({'A': 1, 'B': 2})